-‘Grey’s Anatomy’ Spoilers: Could A Owen & Amelia Breakup Bring Back Cristina Yang?
+‘Grey’s Anatomy’ Spoilers: Could An Owen & Amelia Breakup Bring Back Cristina Yang?

-Grey’s Anatomy fans are speculating that a breakup could be on the cards for Owen (Kevin McKidd) and Amelia (Caterina Scorsone) in Season 13 of the ABC drama, but could that mean a return for Cristina Yang (Sandra Oh)?
+Grey’s Anatomy fans are speculating that a breakup could be in the cards for Owen (Kevin McKidd) and Amelia (Caterina Scorsone) in Season 13 of the ABC drama but could that mean the return of Cristina Yang (Sandra Oh)?

-Fans began to speculate that there’s a chance Yang could potentially return to the show after Kevin McKidd (who play’s Sandra Oh’s former on-screen husband) hinted that his character and Amelia may not make it to the Season 13 finale after she fled during Grey’s Anatomy’s mid-season finale, admitting to Owen that she doesn’t want to have children.
+Fans began to speculate that there’s a chance Yang could potentially return to the show after Kevin McKidd (who play’s Sandra Oh’s former on-screen husband) hinted that his character and Amelia might not make it to the Season 13 finale after she fled during Grey’s Anatomy’s midseason finale, admitting to Owen that she doesn’t want to have children.

 “There comes a time where enough’s enough,” Kevin told TV Guide of Owen and Amelia’s complicated history and possible breakup.
 “She was almost a runaway bride at the wedding, and now she’s running again,” the actor said of the Grey’s couple.

-“This kind of on-again-off-again thing can’t go on forever,” Kevin then continued, which sparked swirling rumors that Amelia and Owen may breakup when the show returns for the remainder of Season 13 later this week, offering up what could be the perfect storyline for Cristina’s return.
+“This kind of on-again-off-again thing can’t go on forever,” Kevin then continued, which sparked swirling rumors that Amelia and Owen might breakup when the show returns for the remainder of Season 13 later this week, offering up what could be the perfect storyline for Cristina’s return.

 Grey’s Anatomy fans took to social media to make it known that they want to see Sandra bring back Cristina, urging those behind the scenes of the ABC show to bring Yang back to Grey Sloan Memorial and reconcile with her former husband.

-“I would give everything to see [Sandra] back as Cristina Yang for just one episode,” Grey’s fan @artpop_stew tweeted out of their hopes to see Oh bring back her fan favourite character on January 14.
+“I would give everything to see [Sandra] back as Cristina Yang for just one episode,” Grey’s fan @artpop_stew tweeted out about their desire to see Oh bring back her fan-favorite character on January 14.
 “How epic would that be?”

-“I WANT CRISTINA YANG BACK,” viewer @sandrasmckinnon tweeted out of Cristina’s possible return earlier this month.
+“I WANT CRISTINA YANG BACK,” viewer @sandrasmckinnon tweeted about Cristina’s possible return earlier this month.
 “But I also need Cristina Yang back in my life,” Grey’s watcher @klemieux added.

-Other fans even chimed in on Owen’s potentially doomed romance with Amelia amid the swirling breakup spoilers, making it pretty clear that they’d like to see Owen Hunt back with his first wife Cristina Yang should the couple split in Season 13 of Grey’s Anatomy.
+Other fans even chimed in on Owen’s potentially doomed romance with Amelia amid the swirling breakup spoilers, making it pretty clear that they’d like to see Owen Hunt back with his first wife, Cristina Yang, should the couple split in Season 13 of Grey’s Anatomy.

 “I’m at that point in Grey’s Anatomy where [Amelia] and Owen and starting to become a thing and I hate it so much,” @FangirlFlavored tweeted of the Grey’s romance storyline.
 “I WANT CRISTINA BACK.”